The Grosvenor Chapel

 CHAPEL OPENING TIMES

-The Chapel is usually open to visitors Monday - Friday 8am to 3pm.
-Exceptons are public holidays, private bookings etc.
+The Chapel is normally open to visitors Monday - Friday 8am to 3pm.
+Exceptons are public holidays and private bookings.

 The Chapel is also open on